-The primary cause of linear amplifiers inefficiencies is voltage drop across the output stage transistors.
-There are two components of the internal voltage drop.
+The primary cause of linear amplifier inefficiencies is voltage drop across the output stage transistors.
+The internal voltage drop has two components.
 One is the headroom or dc voltage drop that varies inversely to output power.
-The second component is due to the sinewave nature of the output.
-The total voltage drop can be calculated by subtracting the RMS value of the output voltage from V{DD} .
-The internal voltage drop multiplied by the RMS value of the supply current, I{DD} rms, determines the internal power dissipation of the amplifier.
+The second component is due to the sine-wave nature of the output.
+The total voltage drop can be calculated by subtracting the RMS value of the output voltage from $V{DD}$ .
+The internal voltage drop multiplied by the RMS value of the supply current, $I{DD(RMS)}$ , determines the internal power dissipation of the amplifier.